-ETA is an abbreviation and stands for “Electronic Travel Authorization”.
-It is best compared to a visa, which is why it's often referred to as such.
+ETA is an abbreviation that stands for “Electronic Travel Authorization”.
+It is best compared to a visa, which is why it is often referred to as such.
 Strictly speaking, however, it is not.
 A visa can only be applied on the passport at the Sri Lanka embassy, while an ETA Sri Lanka can be easily acquired online through the online application form on this website.
 After approval, the traveller receives a PDF document, which needs to be printed and taken along.

 No visit needs to be made to the embassy to get an ETA.
 Aside from the way it looks (a digital document instead of a physical one), the ETA works exactly like a visa; it provides the traveller with an authorisation to travel to Sri Lanka.Open the ETA application form